HippoEug/HackTheBox/Machines (Easy)/Sense.md

 In [IppSec's video](https://www.youtube.com/watch?v=d2nVDoVr0jE&ab_channel=IppSec), he goes through this exploit in detail too.

 In short, there is a GET request to `$curdatabase`, and later on in the pfSense code, this variable will be executed.
 Here is where the command execution is exploited.
+Our [infosecwriteups.com source](https://infosecwriteups.com/dive-into-sense-hack-the-box-2f700ef7f09c) mentions "The strstr(str1, str2) PHP function verifies if there is any occurrence of str2 inside str1.
+So as you can see, the exec function is called if a queues or queuesdrop string is present in the database parameter.
+We could use queuesdrop too, it doesn’t make much difference.".
 ```
 if ($_GET['database']) {
 	$curdatabase = basename($_GET['database']);